ansible/event-driven-ansible/README.md

 INFO:root:Waiting for event
 ```

-But once our payload matches what we are looking for, that’s when the magic happens, so we will simulate a webhook with the correct payload:
+But once our payload matches what we are looking for, that's when the magic happens, so we will simulate a webhook with the correct payload:

 ```
 curl -H 'Content-Type: application/json' -d "{\"message\": \"Ansible is super cool\"}" 127.0.0.1:5000/endpoint